adikabintang/kolor-di-dinding/networking/bgp.md

 3. 2 BGP routers that are connected and work together is called BGP peered routers.
    1. If they belong to the same AS, it's called iBGP peer
    2. If they belong to different ASes, it's called eBGP peer
-4. iBGP peer does not forward the advertisement to another iBGP peeer.
+4. iBGP peer does not forward the advertisement that comes from an iBGP peered router to another iBGP peer.
 That's why iBGP routers must be connected in a fully meshed.
-If the number of iBGP routers are too many to be in fully mesh, we can use Route Reflector (RR) that forward the advertisement to another iBGP routers, see [networklessons.com](https://networklessons.com/bgp/bgp-route-reflector)
+If the number of iBGP routers are too many to be in a full mesh, we can use Route Reflector (RR) that forward the advertisement to another iBGP routers, see [networklessons.com](https://networklessons.com/bgp/bgp-route-reflector)
 5. To prevent loops, BGP router does not forward/save advertisement that contains its' own AS number in the path.
 In other words, a route that is learned from an iBGP peer will not be advertised to another iBGP peer router.
 This is called **split horizon**.
    1. Also, routes learned from iBGP are not repeated to iBGP.
 6. If there are 2 path to a certain subnetwork, BGP prefers the longest prefix match.
    1. For example:
       1. Path 1: AS 65534, 65535 for 1.1.1.0/24
       2. Path 2: AS 65576, 62345 for 1.1.0.0/16
-   2. When there is a traffic for 1.1.1.64, it will choose path 1.
+   2. When there is a traffic towards 1.1.1.64, it will choose path 1.
 Vulnerability: BGP hijacking, see [wiki](https://en.wikipedia.org/wiki/BGP_hijacking).
-7. In order to be able to route traffics from inside AS to outside, the AS border router must be configured with `next-hop-self` to the interior AS.
+7. In order to be able to route traffic from inside to outside AS, the AS border router must be configured with `next-hop-self` to the interior AS.
    1. This information is put in the BGP UPDATE message, in a form of BGP attribute: NEXT_HOP attribute.
 It simply means IP address that is learned from that UPDATE message will be forwarded to the IP address in the NEXT_HOP atrribute.
 So, if the edge router of the AS says the NEXT_HOP attribute is itself, the iBGP routers forward the IP address (that is learned from the UPDATE message from that edge router containing the edge router IP address as the NEXT_HOP) to the outside AS through that edge router.
    2. However, this attribute is not changed when crossing through iBGP networks.
 So if edge router is `A`, the NEXT_HOP is `A`, `A` is connected to `B`, `B` to `C`, `C` knows that the next hop is the `A` but cannot just forward to `A`.
 That's why we need IGP routing protocol so that C can forward to A.
 8. The interior AS routing protocol can be any IGP such as OSPF, EIGRP, RIP, IS-IS, etc.